swadeshkelkar/Great-Quotes/README.md

 It is built using React and Firebase.
 Routing has been added using React Router.

-Run these commands to run the app
+Run these commands in the terminal to run the app.

 npm install